Expanding the Concord from the Xilos Horizon

 At 1000 points you really have to consider that around 500 will be core infantry and four dice, leaving 500 to play with.
 That means we still have 325 points.
-We can’t have any more strategic units (that M4 would have done nicely!) but we have four support slots to fill.
-One or more C3D1 drones are an easy, highly effective option but we might also want to take a Plasma Cannon in the shape of a C3D2 drone at 98 points or a support team at 75, or an X-Launcher (though the Concord only have the X-Launcher and D2 as of writing).
+We can’t have any more strategic units (an M4 would have done nicely!) but we have four support slots to fill.
+One or more C3D1 drones are an easy, highly effective option but we might also want to take a Plasma Cannon in the shape of a C3D2 drone at 98 points or a support team at 75, or an X-Launcher.
+Even a T7 would be useful to transport a pairt of strike squads into the action as well protected as possible.
 To either we might want to add batter drones and would certainly need spotters to give the single-shot weapons a second chance.

 We could take both the C3D2 and an X-Launcher and adjust some of the other options to give us a hard-hitting, 1000-point Combat Force with 9-10 dice.
 Moreover, the core of the 1000-point army has come straight out of the starter box!